CHRaclette/V-App_BwzRappi/README.md

 - Confirm backend is running on port 8080.
 - Confirm MySQL is running and credentials are valid.
-- Confirm API base URL in `api-service.js` matches your environment.
+- Confirm API base URL in `api.service.ts` matches your environment.

 App starts but looks stale after style changes:

-- Stop app and run `ns run android` again for a full rebuild.
+- Stop app and run `npx ns run android` again for a full rebuild.

 Emulator freezes / system UI not responding: